 January Events in Prague

-- New Year's Day falls on January 1 in Prague and is an official holiday throughout the Czech Republic.
+- New Year's Day: January 1 is an official holiday throughout the Czech Republic.
 The start of the new year heralds the Winter Festival of Bohemia.
 This is an annual festival started in 1972 that focuses on the classical arts of dance, opera, ballet, and classical music.
 Generally, these concerts take place at Prague's National Theatre.

-- The annual Three Kings Procession occurs on January 5, followed by the Feast of the Epiphany, which wraps up the Christmas holiday in Prague.
+- Three Kings Procession: The annual event occurs on January 5, followed by the Feast of the Epiphany, which wraps up the Christmas holiday in Prague.
 The procession ends at the Prague Loreto in the Castle District.

 January Travel Tips